Cubs vs. Phillies Player Props Betting Odds

 Bohm Stats

 - Bohm has eight doubles, five home runs, 14 walks and 32 RBI (43 total hits).
-He's also swiped two bases.
+He has swiped two bases.

 Bohm Recent Games